The velcro version of the Katana still offers the same amazing edging ability, with a little extra ease of access.

 Durability - 9/10

-- Value For Money 85% 85%
+Value For Money - 8.5/10

 - Durable and long lasting rubber

-Velcro straps aren’t great in cracks
+- Velcro straps aren’t great in cracks

-Summary: The velcro version of the classic Katana is an interesting one.
-It’s certainly faster to get them on and off, but it that what it’s really all about?
+The velcro version of the classic Katana is an interesting one.
+It’s certainly faster to get them on and off, but is that what it’s really all about?
 If you’re climbing expeditions involve basic bouldering and only a few pitches of climbing, then these are perfect.
-But if you’re looking to tie into the big walls or enjoy playing in the cracks, perhaps you should stick to the time-tested lace version?
+The awesome edging ability combined with the easy-on, easy-off benefit is hard to ignore.

 For the climber that likes to do a bit of everything, the Katanas should seriously be considered.
-While, they are mostly touted for their edging ability and control, but in honesty, there are very few areas that they really fall short on.
-And for most, these minor down falls aren’t enough to be deal breakers.
+While, they are mostly touted for their edging ability and control, in honesty, there are very few areas that they really fall short on.
+And for most, these minor downfalls aren’t enough to be deal breakers.
 For those of us that prefer to keep our quiver of shoes rather small, you might want to consider these as your next replacement.

 The Katana really stands out the most when it comes to edging on vertical to slightly overhanging terrain.
-Though it’s construction may appear fairly simple, there’s more to this crafty little shoe than meets the eye.
+Though its construction may appear fairly simple, there’s more to this crafty little shoe than meets the eye.

-The toe itself feels very precise due to its moderately aggressive design, allowing wearers to pull into edges.
+The toe itself feels very precise due to its moderately aggressive design, allowing wearers to pull into the edges.
 Smearing is just as much a breeze with the sticky rubber and sensitive toe.
 If however, you are looking for a shoe specifically meant for the steepest of steep routes, a more downturned option (like the Solution) may be more appropriate.